Asset Giant

 Building the kit

-- Pull in a saved list.
-Click Choose list to load every bookable asset from a Creating and Managing Lists you already use for that type of job — a van kit, a first-fix set, a working-at-height pack — in a single click.
+• Pull in a saved list.
+Click Add from a list… to load every bookable asset from a Creating and Managing Lists you already use for that type of job — a van kit, a first-fix set, a working-at-height pack — in a single click.
 You can still add extra items afterwards.

-You can also click Save as list to turn the current selection into a reusable list for next time — without losing your place in the modal.
+You can also click Save as list to turn the current selection into a reusable list for next time — without losing your place.

 The general way: booking from the Calendar